Medically reviewed on March 25, 2018

 • Immune reconstitution syndrome: Patients may develop immune reconstitution syndrome resulting in the occurrence of an inflammatory response to an indolent or residual opportunistic infection during initial HIV treatment or activation of autoimmune disorders (eg, Graves disease, polymyositis, Guillain-Barré syndrome) later in therapy; further evaluation and treatment may be required.

-• Lactic acidosis/hepatomegaly: [US Boxed Warning]: Lactic acidosis and severe hepatomegaly with steatosis have been reported with nucleoside analogues, including fatal cases; suspend treatment in any patient who develops clinical or laboratory findings suggestive of lactic acidosis or pronounced hepatotoxicity; use with caution in patients with risk factors for liver disease (risk may be increased with female gender, obesity, pregnancy, or prolonged exposure); transaminase elevation may/may not accompany hepatomegaly and steatosis.
+• Lactic acidosis/hepatomegaly: [US Boxed Warning (Epivir HBV)]: Lactic acidosis and severe hepatomegaly with steatosis have been reported with nucleoside analogues, including fatal cases; suspend treatment in any patient who develops clinical or laboratory findings suggestive of lactic acidosis or pronounced hepatotoxicity.
+Use with caution in patients with risk factors for liver disease (risk may be increased with female gender, obesity, pregnancy, or prolonged exposure) and discontinue in any patient who develops clinical or laboratory findings suggestive of lactic acidosis or hepatotoxicity (transaminase elevation may/may not accompany hepatomegaly and steatosis).

-• Pancreatitis: Has been reported, particularly in HIV-infected children with a history of nucleoside use.
+• Pancreatitis: Has been reported, particularly in HIV-infected pediatric patients with a history of nucleoside use.
 Discontinue treatment if signs of symptoms of pancreatitis occur.

 • Renal impairment: Use with caution in patients with renal impairment; dosage reduction recommended.